tristanHessell/mess-around/README.md

 - Note: Loki hangs when run in the VSCode terminal, so only run it from the OS terminal
 - Link [here](<https://github.com/oblador/loki>)

+## Why did you use Cypress for E2E & Integration tests

+- Terminology: E2E tests will not mock the server interactions, integration tests will.
+- Cypress just works out the box.
+- The limitation of only working in Chrome is something I can handle for now.
+- I played around with using full mounting & enzyme [this](<https://www.ebayinc.com/stories/blogs/tech/integration-testing-with-react-and-enzyme/>), but I found that there was too many work arounds/hacks to make the tests work.
+  - These tests would ideally be the same as cypress tests, except significantly faster.

 ## TODO

+Remove ariaHideApp={false} from Modals

+- Its only there because it was blocking using enzyme

 Write image based snapshot testing